Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Problem Formulation

 \subsection{Optimization problem}

 With the notations and modeling considerations in Sec. \ref{sec:nomenclature} -- \ref{sec:lout}, we next present the formulation of the SCCUC.
 The objective function of the SCCUC minimizes the operating cost of the generators.
-The cost includes no-load cost, start-up cost, the running cost of all the generators and the cost of the generation and tertiary reserves, i.e.
+The cost includes no-load cost, start-up cost, the running cost of all the generators and the cost of \linecomment{procuring reserve capacities}, i.e.